 - CAS LX 250 Introduction to Linguistics

-- Two additional CAS LX electives at or above the 300 level
+- Two additional CAS LX electives above the level of CAS LX 250

 One additional elective

-- in linguistics — from courses in general linguistics (CAS LX courses at or above the 400 level), sociolinguistics (CAS AN 521), or other linguistics courses with advisor approval
+- in linguistics—from courses in general linguistics (CAS LX courses at or above the 300 level) or other linguistics courses with advisor approval

 Students may take courses to fulfill requirements of the Italian & Linguistics major in the Boston University Study Abroad program in Padua.
 Additional information on this program is available in the Study Abroad and Internship Programs section of this site.
 Students should consult with their advisor to determine which Study Abroad courses may fulfill major and minor requirements.

 A minimum of 6 of the 13 courses required for the major must be taken on the Charles River Campus.